ngpgopi/Android-Projects/README.md

 # Android Projects
 There are three projects in this repository.

-A simple song playlist Application(Adapters)
+1) A simple song playlist Application(Main Goal: Learn to understand Adapters)
-Chicago guide(Fragments)
+2) Chicago guide(Main Goal: Learn to understand Fragments)
-A simple no-user Game(Threads)
+3) A simple no-user Game(Main Goal: Learn to understand Threads)

 # Project 1: